grblHAL/MSP432P401R/README.md

 ## MSP432P401R

-A GrblHAL driver for the MSP432P401R ARM processors.
+A grblHAL driver for the MSP432P401R ARM processors.

 See the Wiki-page for [compiling grblHAL](https://github.com/grblHAL/core/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.